devveldev-sketch/data-analytics-version-control/README.md

 Conventional competitor analysis tools rely on static or manually curated data.
 This project transforms that process into a **dynamic, AI-driven system** that collects real-time data from news, social media, and APIs to perform intelligent market assessments.

-Using version control (Git and GitHub), the entire analytics workflow is tracked — from code updates to dataset versioning — ensuring **reproducibility** and **collaboration**.

 ---

 ## 🎯 Objectives

-- To demonstrate the role of **version control** in managing a data analytics workflow.
 - To develop an **AI-enabled real-time competitor analysis system**.
 - To automatically identify a company’s **industry** and **real competitors**.
 - To analyze live market data to produce dynamic **SWOT analysis** reports.
-- To maintain the project through structured commits and GitHub synchronization.

 ---